narek-g/CppND-Capstone-Spaceship/README.md

 ## CPPND Project Rubric
 The Spaceship Exploration project demonstrates various C++ methodologies learend thoughout the nanodegree program, such as:
 * Object oriented design
-  * Specifically, encapsulation used for new Black Hole object,
+  * Specifically, encapsulation used for new Black Hole object and expansion of the SpaceShip object (formally Snake)
   * In addition to constructors, public and private declerations.
 * I/O
   * Accepting user inputs to process the game